m1gwings/summaries/smbud/cassandra.md

 </div>

-It can also be applied to other elements;
+It can also be applied to other elements.

 ---